reekKiE/CompleteSuicideManual-En/English/chapter_5.md

 It was her fault to collide with the train that had just started from the front of the platform, but it was probably just an accident that her neck, body and other parts that could have been fatally injured were not crushed.
 However, this example also shows that the faster the train, the better.
 However, even a train that has just started has the power to break hands and feet.
 This is a rare example of failed railway suicide.

-## Case Study 16: Woman crushed to death in Seikan Tunnel
+## Case study 16: Woman crushed to death in Seikan Tunnel

 In March 1991, the body of a 26-year-old woman was discovered near the Yoshioka-Kaitei Station in the Seikan Tunnel under the Tsugaru Strait that separates Honshu and Hokkaido.
 Both hands and legs were completely cut off above the forehead.
 However, Yoshioka-Kaitei Station is a disaster backup station among the two unmanned stations in the Seikan Tunnel, which is located on the side of the tunnel.
 The trains do not stop there, so it is not a place that ordinary people can walk into at will.
 How could she die in such a place?